 Google My Business is a one stop way of creating your Google Plus Local Business Page, listing on Google Maps and access to small business Google tools.
 For simplicity, I’ll call it Google Local listings.

 I had a great Google Local question by email.

 You know my philosophy, if one person has a question than many will!
 The question was:

 Citations are references to your business on other websites.
 Traditionally to rank a website, links to your website from other websites are very important.

-However, when it comes to Google Places there does not need to be an actual clickable link.
+However, when it comes to Google Local listings, there does not need to be an actual clickable link.
 For example, if your business is listed in Yell online Google will recognise that information as long as your business name, address and telephone are the same.

-With Google also automatically updating your Place page with information it gathers around the web, it is important that all citations have the same:
+With Google also automatically updating your Plus page with information it gathers around the web, it is important that all citations have the same:

 - Business Name

 - Business Address

 - Business Telephone Number